electrode-io/electrode-native/docs/cli/create-container.md

 * This flag wil have no effect for a Container generated from a Cauldron as the Container configuration stored in the Cauldron will take precedence.
 * **Default** Do not ignore rnpm assets and package them inside the generated Container.

+`--extra/-e`
+* Optional extra configuration specific to creating container
+* Override the android build config during container generation by passing `androidConfig` attributes
+  - **As a json string**
+  For example `--extra '{"androidConfig": {"androidGradlePlugin": "3.2.1","buildToolsVersion": "28.0.3","compileSdkVersion": "28","gradleDistributionVersion": "4.6","minSdkVersion": "19","supportLibraryVersion": "28.0.0","targetSdkVersion": "28"}}'`
+  - **As a file path**
+  For example `--extra /Users/username/my-container-config.json`
+  In that case, the configuration will be read from the file.
+  - **As a Cauldron file path**
+  For example `--extra cauldron://config/container/my-container-config.json`
+  In that case, the configuration will be read from the file stored in Cauldron.
+  For this way to work, the file must exist in Cauldron (you can add a file to the cauldron by using the [ern cauldron add file] command).

 #### Remarks

 * The `ern create-container` command can be used to create a container locally, for development, debugging and experimentation purposes.